alexilie/jomo-metamodel-web/README.md

 ## Running the Spring-boot jomo-metamodel-web as Web App inside Tomcat App server
 #### On Windows

-9. To execute from Windows CMD line: > mvn spring-boot:run you can use any Maven commands
+9. To execute from Windows CMD line or IntelliJ Terminal command window: > mvn spring-boot:run you can use any Maven commands
 ```
 C:\Projects\jomo-metamodel-web > mvn spring-boot:run